Anchorage & Harbour Charts

 Cruisers are 'Urged to Use Caution' in using the chartlets.
 Many soundings were made in 1974.
 Some original large-scale charts, had mapping inaccuracies, which have been corrected in the redrawn charts; this made placement of some soundings uncertain.
 Other areas of Cape Breton Island are gradually being included.
 Some charts that were included in the original Cruise Cape Breton have been omitted where CHS charts now provide adequate or better detail (e.g. Chapel Island).
 This is a work-in-progress…

-We invite cruisers and boaters with more up-to-date information, or suggestions to enhance the accuracy or usefulness of these charts, to contact the editors or fill in the form below, and click the 'SEND' button.
+We invite cruisers and boaters with more up-to-date information, or suggestions to enhance the accuracy or usefulness of these charts, to contact us.

 Clicking on the title of a chart will bring up the chart and information in PDF-format, suitable for saving, viewing, or printing as a double-sided page for reference aboard your vessel.
 The Key Charts shown below are included in the 'Overview' for each area.

 CHART BOOKS in PDF-format (eBook) are now available for download and printing, where the muli-page PDF symbol is shown.
 See Downloads for more information.